 Half-finger cycling gloves - or mitts - are generally the norm for road riding, especially in the warmer months of the year.
 They’re usually made from a lightweight and breathable fabric over the back of the hand, while a synthetic-leather palm helps to protect against abrasion.
 With your fingertips exposed, you have full dexterity and can use smartphones and touchscreen devices with ease.

-Full-finger gloves are also available, and often come into their own during the winter months when the frosty mornings start to nibble away at our digits.
+Full-finger gloves are also available and come into their own during the winter months when the frosty mornings start to nibble away at our digits.
 These can often include technical materials for windproofing and waterproofing.

 4. Nose wipe